 And there lies it’s Achilles’ heel.
-For any politician working in the bruising, bear-knuckled arena of national politics, Twitter’s ready searchabilty could quickly render such spontaneous in-the-moment thinking into a liability.
+For any politician working in the bruising, bare-knuckled arena of national politics, Twitter’s ready searchabilty could quickly render such spontaneous in-the-moment thinking into a liability.
 Because if there’s any way to turn those 140 characters against the candidate, the opposition will, with relentless ferocity.
 And that’s a shame.

 We like our politicians human, South Carolina Governor Mark Sanford’s insatiable need for apologies notwithstanding.
 But that humanity can quickly lead to vulnerability, which means press secretaries and legal counsels will inevitability step in with their sterilizing filters, crushing candor under their iron, wing tipped heels.